top of page

 Social Engineering in the Real World

-A revealing social experiment offers unsuspecting individuals free coffee for liking a Facebook page, then demonstrates how swiftly strangers can gather and recite their personal information, starkly illustrating the risks of oversharing on social media and underscoring the critical need for robust privacy settings and cautious online behavior in our digital age.
+A social experiment offered free coffee to individuals who liked a Facebook page.
+It then demonstrated how easily strangers could gather and recite their personal details, highlighting the dangers of oversharing and the need for robust privacy settings.

 READY TO SECURE YOUR BUSINESS?
 SCHEDULE A CALL WITH OUR EXPERTS TODAY.